 How to determine which declaration path you need to follow

-TSS fully supports two main customs declarations paths, which cover a high proportion of goods movements to Northern Ireland.
+TSS fully supports two main customs declarations paths, which cover a high proportion of goods movements to NI.
 The declaration path you will need to follow may be determined by where you are moving goods from and the type or value of goods.

 The two main customs declaration paths are:

-• The TSS simplified journey: the TSS simplified journey allows businesses to move goods from Great Britain into Northern Ireland using a simplified data set before goods movement and a full electronic customs declaration after goods movements
+• The TSS simplified journey: the TSS simplified journey allows businesses to move goods from GB into NI using a simplified data set before goods movement and a full electronic customs declaration after goods movements

-• The TSS Full Frontier journey: the TSS Full Frontier Declaration path requires traders to submit all information on their declaration and pay any necessary duties at the same time, generally before the goods move into Northern Ireland.
+• The TSS Full Frontier journey: the TSS Full Frontier Declaration path requires traders to submit all information on their declaration and pay any necessary duties at the same time, generally before the goods move into NI.
 Movements from Rest of World excluding the European Union (RoW excluding EU) or movements into inventory-linked locations have to use the TSS Full Frontier Declaration path.
-While all movements from GB to NI can also use this declaration path, it is recommended that you use the TSS simplified journey where possible.

-The vast majority of traders will follow the TSS simplified journey when importing goods from Great Britain to Northern Ireland.
+Most traders will follow the TSS simplified journey when importing goods from GB to NI.

 However, some goods movements may require an alternative declaration path.
 Alternate declaration paths supported (or partially supported) by TSS include: